Numeric types in Foundation

 The purpose of this discussion is not to rehash the existing documentation but to place this type in the context of Swift’s other numeric types and protocols.

-Many methods available on Float
+Many methods available on Float and Double are also available on Decimal.

-does not and cannot conform to FloatingPoint
+However, Decimal does not and cannot conform to FloatingPoint because it

 does not adhere to all of the requirements of that protocol (which align with

 IEEE 754 requirements).
-For example, Decimal
+For example, Decimal has no representation for

 negative zero or infinity.

-Facilities uniquely available for Decimal
+Facilities uniquely available for Decimal values are those that perform

-arithmetic operations using a specified rounding mode (Decimal.RoundingMode
+arithmetic operations using a specified rounding mode (Decimal.RoundingMode)

 and return a result signaling loss of precision, overflow, underflow, or other

-errors (Decimal.CalculationError
+errors (Decimal.CalculationError).

 (A rounding mode to fit a result to a given precision is not necessarily the same as a rounding rule for rounding a value to the nearest integer.
 Recall that Swift provides no way to use a dynamic rounding mode for calculations involving binary floating-point types, and that Swift provides no way to interrogate the global flags that signal binary floating-point exceptions.)

-Facilities not yet available on Decimal
+Facilities not yet available on Decimal include instance methods such as

-static methods such as minimum(_:_:)
+static methods such as minimum(_:_:) and maximum(_:_:).

-Because the significand of a Decimal
+Because the significand of a Decimal value is represented differently than

 that of a binary floating-point value, the unit in the last place (or ulp)

-value is not equivalent to the distance between itself and the
+of a Decimal value is not equivalent to the distance between itself and the

 nearest representable value greater in magnitude, and the properties nextUp

-consequently do not behave as documented at present:
+and nextDown consequently do not behave as documented at present:

 import Foundation